W5RTC/TechSupport/README.md

 Defect Raising Guidelines:

-The following protocol has to be followed while providing  details of the defects:
+The following protocol has to be followed while providing  details of the defects when new issue is created:

+Title : Enter the high level description of the problem in the github title textbox.
+Write : Enter the following details in the github write textbox

       W5RTC Product Name:
       W5RTC Product Version:
       Problem Description:
       Steps to Reproduce:
       Other Details:

+Thank you for raising a defect!